Sahanaroy1/Readme-Generator/README.md

   - [Questions](#questions)

   ## Installation
-  💾
+  💾 npm init

   ## Usage
-  💻
+  💻 Readme file

   ## License
   <br />
-  Please see <a href = "https://mit-license.org/">MIT</a> to get detailed information for this license
+  Please see  to get detailed information for this license

   ## Contributing